fufuok/utils/xsync/DOC.md

 func (m *Map) LoadAndStore(key string, value interface{}) (actual interface{}, loaded bool)
 ```

-LoadAndStore returns the existing value for the key if present\.
-Otherwise\, returns the given value\.
-The loaded result is true if the value was loaded\, false if stored\.
-Store the given value\.
+LoadAndStore returns the existing value for the key if present.
+Otherwise, returns the given value.
+The loaded result is true if the value was loaded, false if stored.
+Store the given value.

 ### func \(\*Map\) LoadOrStore